 - The lien must still be in force to qualify.

-- Cannot have any prior Letter of Agreement on file with any police department in this state within a year.
+- The lien holder cannot have any prior Letter of Agreement on file with any police department in this state within a year.

 What must be presented by the lien holder or repossession agent for the vehicle to be released?